Gethe/wow-ui-source/README.markdown

   * General Issues

-    * The Swift Spectral Gryphon does not increase movement speed.
+    * Tailoring cloth PvP gear has no resilience.

+    * Characters can become visually stuck in an animation pose.

+    * Sending a whisper to players from different realms will show the wrong name in the chat logs.

+    * Players are unable to see the corpses of players from other realms inside of an instance or Battleground.

+    * Players are unable to Party chat with players from other realms inside instances of Battlegrounds.

     * Several helmet models appear as error cubes on goblin male and female characters.

-    * One of the Worgen skin textures is appearing on the human form on the face.
+    * One of the worgen skin textures is appearing on the human form on the face.

-    * Pyrite Deposits, Elementium Veins, and Rich Elementium Veins cannot be mined from.

-    * First Aid recipes are not showing up in the Spellbook once learned.

     * Mounts (both flying and ground) cannot be used in several parts of the world.